Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping foils in tandem configuration

 Let us further analyse the flow dynamics to comprehend the variation in the propulsive performance.
-As observed for a single isolated foil, the mean thrust coefficient increases with $\theta_0$ for $f^* = 0.2$ as the projected surface area increases (LEV is more prominent for low $\theta_0$ as effective angle of attack is higher).
+As observed for a single isolated foil, the mean thrust coefficient increases with $\theta_0$ for $f^* = 0.2$ as the frontal area to the freestream velocity $U_{\infty}$ increases.
 Therefore, if the upstream foil would not be present, one would observe an increase in $\overline{C_T}$.
 In the case of tandem configuration, the behavior of the downstream foil is influenced by the interaction of it with the wake of the upstream foil, leading to either favorable or unfavorable conditions for propulsion.
-For $g/c_d = 4$, there seems to be a competing effect between the increasing projected surface area of the downstream foil and the effect of the unfavorable condition.
+For $g/c_d = 4$, there seems to be a competing effect between the increasing frontal area to freestream velocity of the downstream foil and the effect of the unfavorable condition.
 For all the cases of $\theta_0^d$, there is an unfavorable condition caused due to the interaction of CCW vortex of the upstream foil's wake with the leading edge of the downstream foil (I-2 and I-5) resulting in premature LEV shedding.
-For $\theta_0^d = 0^{\circ}$ (Fig. \ref{ZVor_tandem_g4_theta0d}(a)), a secondary LEV is formed during the downstroke as a result of the large effective angle of attack due to pure heaving motion.
-As $\theta_0^d$ increases, the projected surface area of the downstream foil also increases leading to an increase in $\overline{C_T}$ at $\theta_0^d = 15^{\circ}$ (Fig. \ref{ZVor_tandem_g4_theta0d}(b)).
+For $\theta_0^d = 0^{\circ}$ (Fig. \ref{ZVor_tandem_g4_theta0d}(a)), a secondary LEV is formed during the downstroke.
+As $\theta_0^d$ increases, the projected frontal area of the downstream foil also increases leading to an increase in $\overline{C_T}$ at $\theta_0^d = 15^{\circ}$ (Fig. \ref{ZVor_tandem_g4_theta0d}(b)).
 However with further increase in $\theta_0^d$, there is no generation of secondary LEV and premature shedding of LEV is more dominant leading to decrease in average thrust (Fig. \ref{ZVor_tandem_g4_theta0d}(c)).
 Therefore, at lower $\theta_0^d$, the downstream foil behaves similar to an isolated foil (increase in mean $C_T$ with $\theta_0^d$: although slightly due to already existing unfavorable condition), while for higher $\theta_0^d$, the unfavorable condition is more prominent and reduces the propulsive performance of the downstream foil.